KoninMikhail/study-playground/Sandboxes/Telegram_Bot/README.md

-# booking-telegram-bot-nodejs (in development)
+# booking-telegram-bot-nodejs
-In developent
+small playground with typescript and classes